Lightstreamer/Lightstreamer-kafka-connector/SNAPSHOT_CACHE_DESIGN.md

         trackOffset(record)

 state = READY
-readyLatch.countDown()
 lastRefreshOffset = currentPositions()   // remember where we stopped lastRefreshTime = now()
 ```

 After this phase, the cache holds the **complete compacted state** at the time `endOffsets` was captured.
+If Phase 1 fails (Kafka unreachable, authentication error, deserialization failure), `load()` throws → `init()` propagates the exception → adapter fails to start → Lightstreamer logs the error. **No degraded runtime state to manage.**

 ---

-#### Sync Strategy A: Continuous Tailing
+#### Phase 2: Continuous Tailing

-A dedicated consumer thread keeps polling after Phase 1 to stay in sync with Kafka in real time.
+After Phase 1 completes, a dedicated background thread continues polling from where `load()` left off to keep the cache in sync with Kafka in real time.

 ```
 // Continue polling from where Phase 1 left off — no seek needed